This post may contain affiliate links.

 Groundhog Day Printable

-This pack of Groundhog Day activities is perfect for preschoolers.
+This pack of holiday printables for kids is perfect for preschoolers.
 It can easily be adapted for tots and kindergarteners.
 I love being able to include everyone in the lesson.

 Counting practice: On one page, preschoolers will count the items and circle the correct number.
 On another, preschoolers will count sets of 1-5 and glue the number in the right spot.